Yandex Cloud

 Writing GPU utilization statistics while training a modelWriting GPU utilization statistics while training a model

-1. Enter the following code in the cell:
+1. Enter the following code in a cell:

 import subprocess